jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 Outline
 ~~~~~~~

+Before we dive into step by step instructions, we can talk about on a high level how this process of building a GPU enabled container works.
+Generally, we can break the process down into four steps:

-    1. Figure out which CUDA, pytorch, python version, and which additional python packages you need
+#.
+Figure out which CUDA, pytorch, python version, and which additional python packages you need
-    2. Get a docker image with the CUDA version you want
+#.
+Get a docker image with the CUDA version you want
-    3. Build a docker container on top of this image with the python, pytorch, and other packages you need
+#.
+Build a docker container on top of this image with the python, pytorch, and other packages you need
-    4. Upload container to dockerhub and then download it onto frontera and convert it to an apptainer container
+#.
+Upload container to dockerhub and then download it onto frontera and convert it to an apptainer container

 BERT classifier code requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     - We want to run the code contained in the bert-classifier.py script.
 This code requires:
     - CUDA 11.0
     - Python 10